BradyFU/Awesome-Multimodal-Large-Language-Models/README.md

 Please email guilinli@stu.xmu.edu.cn to obtain the benchmark dataset.

-Please feel free to open an issue to add new experimental results or if you have any questions about the evaluation.
+Please feel free to open an issue to add new evaluation results or if you have any questions about the evaluation.
 We will update the leaderboards in time.

 # Evaluation Results